 On This Page

-Free Cell Phones with Unlimited Talk, Text, and Internet from U.S. Government Programs
+Free Cell Phones with Unlimited Talk, Text, and Data from U.S. Government Programs

-The Lifeline Assistance Program and the new Affordable Connectivity Program (ACP) offer a lifeline to millions of Americans by providing free smartphones, free monthly service, and free internet.
-In challenging economic times, these programs can significantly ease financial burdens, ensuring that essential communication services are accessible to everyone.
+The Lifeline Assistance Program continues to offer a lifeline to millions of Americans by providing free smartphones and free monthly service.
+In challenging economic times, this program can significantly ease financial burdens, ensuring that essential communication services are accessible to everyone.
+With the end of the ACP program in April 2024, Lifeline remains the primary federal program for free cell phone assistance.

 Why These Programs Matter

-Despite the economic recovery since the Great Recession, many Americans still struggle, especially with rising inflation.
-The cost of living can make it difficult to afford basic necessities, including mobile phone service.
+Despite economic improvements, many Americans still struggle with rising costs of living, making it difficult to afford basic necessities like mobile phone service.
 Cell phones and internet access are now critical for everyday life, from finding employment to staying connected with loved ones.
-Fortunately, government assistance through Lifeline and ACP can help bridge this gap.
+Government assistance through Lifeline and state programs can help bridge this digital gap.

 Lifeline Assistance Program

-• Coverage: Offers a range of plans, from 250 minutes per month to unlimited talk, text, and data.
+• Coverage: Offers a range of plans, from basic service to unlimited talk, text, and data

 The Benefits of Free Government Cell Phones and Internet